damisparks/frontend-frameworks-explore/README.md

-# Getting Started with Angular: My First App
+# Getting Started with Angular

-I named this app : **angular-oneapp-store**

-> This app is help you understand how angular works and if you are new to angular.

 You can find the link to their official docs [Getting Started with Angular: Your First App](https://angular.io/start).